KushBhatnagar/kushbhatnagar.github.io/_posts/2020-03-13-regression-test-case-selection-using-ml.md

 With this it's evident that **Automation Test Cases** feature played a role in test case selection specially when we have lot to test.

+*Above EDA looks obvious to many but the intent is to establish a relationship between features and target variable, so that classifier can learn the same pattern*
+{: .notice}

 With this we are done with analysis of all categorical data columns present in our data set and all of them looks related to our Target Variable , we will keep all of them in our further analysis.

 Let's start with Textual columns , we have following Text columns